 A German CV is often longer than in other countries, but should not exceed two pages.
 There are some peculiarities to bear in mind, we have listed some of the most important points you should consider below:

-Order: Traditionally CVs were written in chronological order.
+Order: traditionally CVs were written in chronological order.
 However, this has changed and you should organise it in tabular form with different subsections for work experience, education and language skills.
 Information should be placed in reverse chronological order, most recent first.
 For dates, you don't need to include the day, but should put the month.

-Heading: Put Lebenslauf (Curriculum vitae) in the heading of the CV.
+Heading: put Lebenslauf (curriculum vitae) in the heading of the CV.

-Personal details ( Persönliche Daten): This is the first part of the CV.
+Personal details (Persönliche Daten): this is the first part of the CV.
 It should contain your name, address, telephone numbers, and e-mail address.
 You should also include your date and place of birth, marital status and number of children.
 You need to state your age or your CV will be considered incomplete.

-Professional Experience ( Berufserfahrung): Company name, sector, city and the position(s) you held.
+Professional Experience (Berufserfahrung): company name, sector, city and the position(s) you held.
 Specify what you achieved in every job, as this is an important factor for your future employer.

-Education ( Ausbildung): Start with university (Studium) if appropriate.
+Education (Ausbildung): start with university (Studium) if appropriate.
 You should include all titles, university name(s), cities, dates of study, final grade average, honours and experience studying abroad.
-Then list secondary/high school studies ( Schulausbildung).
+Then list secondary/high school studies (Schulausbildung).
 You should always get some information on what would be an equivalent degree in Germany and state it, as many employers may not understand foreign degrees.

-Language skills ( Sprachkenntnisse): List all languages and the level of ability you have: fluent (fließend), high ( gut), medium (durchschnittlich) or low (Basiskenntnisse).
+Language skills (Sprachkenntnisse): list all languages and the level of ability you have: fluent (fließend), high (gut), medium (durchschnittlich) or low (Basiskenntnisse).
 Depending on your abilities, it can help to separate written (schriftlich) and verbal skills (verbal) skills.
 Don't exaggerate your skills in another level as fluency in another language means just that.
-If you are tested in an interview and you ability doesn't correspond with your CV you probably will not get the job.
+If you are tested in an interview and you ability doesn't correspond with your CV you will probably not get the job.

-Miscellaneous ( Sonstiges): Supplementary information, including:
+Miscellaneous (Sonstiges): supplementary information, including:

 - Publications and other professional articles.

-Date and signature: In Germany, it is very common to date and to sign your CV at the bottom of the last page.
+Date and signature: in Germany, it is very common to date and to sign your CV at the bottom of the last page.